qjiangzhao/TEtrimmer/README.md

   --crop_end_gap_win INTEGER      Define window size used to crop end by gap.
 Used with the
                                   <--crop_end_gap_thr> option.
 Default: 250

-  --start_patterns TEXT           LTR elements always start with a conserved sequence pattern.
+  --ltr_start_patterns TEXT       LTR elements always start with a conserved sequence pattern.
+TEtrimmer searches the
-                                  TEtrimmer searches the beginning of the consensus sequence for these patterns.
-If the pattern is not found, TEtrimmer will extend the search of <--start_patterns> to up to 15 nucleotides from the beginning of the consensus sequence and redefine the start of the consensus sequence if the pattern is found.
-Note: The user can provide multiple LTR start patterns in a comma-separated list, like:
-                                  TG,TA,TC (no spaces; the order of patterns determines the priority for the search).
+                                  beginning of the consensus sequence for these patterns.
+If the pattern is not found, TEtrimmer will extend the search of <--ltr_start_patterns> from -15 to +15 nucleotides of the beginning of the consensus sequence and redefine the start of the consensus sequence if the pattern is found.
+Note: The user can provide multiple LTR start patterns in a comma-separated list, like: TG,TA,TC (no spaces; the order of patterns determines the priority for the search).
 Default: TG

-  --end_patterns TEXT             LTR elements always end with a conserved sequence pattern.
-TEtrimmer
+  --ltr_end_patterns TEXT         LTR elements always end with a conserved sequence pattern.
+TEtrimmer searches the
-                                  searches the end of the consensus sequence for these patterns.
-If the pattern is not found, TEtrimmer will extend the search of
-                                  <--end_patterns> to up to 15 nucleotides from the end of the
-                                  consensus sequence and redefine the end of the consensus sequence if the pattern is found.
+                                  end of the consensus sequence for these patterns.
+If the pattern is not found, TEtrimmer will extend the search of <--ltr_end_patterns> from -15 to +15 nucleotides of the end of the consensus sequence and redefine the end of the consensus sequence if the pattern is found.
 Note: The user can provide multiple LTR end patterns in a comma-separated list, like: CA,TA,GA (no spaces; the order of patterns determines the priority for the search).
-Default:
-                                  CA
+Default: CA

+  --helitron_start_patterns TEXT  Helitron elements could start with a conserved sequence pattern.
+TEtrimmer searches
+                                  the beginning of the consensus sequence for these patterns.
+If the pattern is not found, TEtrimmer will extend the search of <--helitron_start_patterns> from -15 to +15 nucleotides of the beginning of the consensus sequence and redefine the start of the consensus sequence if the pattern is found.
+Note: The user can provide multiple Helitron start patterns in a comma-separated list, like: ATC,ATT (no spaces; the order of patterns determines the priority for the search).
+If the identified pattern begins with the nucleotide "A", this "A" will be removed from the final consensus sequence.
+Default: ATC

+  --helitron_end_patterns TEXT    LTR elements always end with a conserved sequence pattern.
+TEtrimmer searches the
+                                  end of the consensus sequence for these patterns.
+If the pattern is not found, TEtrimmer will extend the search of <--helitron_end_patterns> from -15 to +15 nucleotides of the end of the consensus sequence and redefine the end of the consensus sequence if the pattern is found.
+Note: The user can provide multiple Helitron end patterns in a comma-separated list, like: CTAAT，CTAGT，CTGAT (no spaces;
+                                  the order of patterns determines the priority for the search).
+If the identified pattern end with the nucleotide "T", this "T" will be removed from the final consensus sequence.Default:CTAAT，CTAGT，CTGAT，CTGGT (CTRRT)

   --poly_patterns TEXT            The 3' end of LINE and SINE elements often contains characteristic sequences such as
                                   poly(A), poly(T), or short tandem repeats.
 TEtrimmer identifies the presence of